palewire/go-big-with-github-actions/docs/getting-started.md

-# Creating an Action
+# Creating your first Action

-This chapter will walk you through creating a repository hosted in GitHub and creating your first Action
+This chapter will walk you through creating a repository hosted in GitHub and creating your first Action.

 ## Get started on GitHub